processism/processism.github.io/questions-challenges.md

 - Frameworks strengthen through testing
 - Truth emerges through process

-We welcome questions as part of the process of understanding.
+I welcome questions as part of the process of understanding.

 **Continue to**: [Mathematical Formalization](mathematical-formalization) - exploring formal representations of process.